Vita & Contact

 Employment

-University of San Diego School of Law, Adjunct Professor of Constitutional Law (LLM program in U.S. Law for International Attorneys) (2024–25), Visiting Professor (2021) (JD program, teaching American Indian Law)
+University of San Diego School of Law, Adjunct Professor (2025) (teaching Constitutional Law in LLM program), Visiting Professor (2021) (teaching American Indian Law)

-University of Nice (France) Faculty of Law (now part of Côte d’Azur University), Visiting Professor (2011) (teaching Comparative Constitutional Law) (joint summer program with Thomas Jefferson School of Law)
+University of Nice (France) Faculty of Law (now part of Côte d’Azur University), Visiting Professor (2011) (by courtesy, teaching Comparative Constitutional Law in joint summer program with Thomas Jefferson School of Law)

 Chicago-Kent College of Law (Illinois Institute of Technology), Visiting Assistant Professor (1994–96) (teaching Legal Research & Writing, Criminal Procedure, and Immigration Law)